ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/how-to/integrate-with-excel.markdown

-# How to integrate with Excel?
+# How to Integrate with Excel

-A very common use case for many application is to expose data to users as an Excel file.
-RavenDB has a dedicated support that allows to directly consume data stored in a database by Excel application.
+A very common use case for many applications is to expose data to users as an Excel file.
+RavenDB has dedicated support that allows you to directly consume data stored in a database by an Excel application.

 The integration of Excel with the data store is achieved by a designated query streaming endpoint that outputs a stream in a format acceptable by `Excel`, Comma Separated Values (CSV).

-In order to take advantage of this feature you need to specify a valid query according to [RQL syntax]().
+In order to take advantage of this feature, you need to specify a valid query according to [RQL syntax]().

 The generic HTTP request will have the following address: